aisepucrio/EoCS/README.md

 ### Survey

 The *Survey.pdf* file presents the form used for the collection of qualitative data from the participants who performed the experiment.

+## Storage Requirements

+The total size of the dataset, including fixation data and developer answers, is approximately 4 MB.
+All files are in standard formats such as .tsv, .xlsx, and .pdf, which can be opened with common tools like Excel, LibreOffice, and any text editor.
+No special storage hardware or software is required beyond the capacity to store and process up to 4 MB of data.

+## Ethical and Legal Statements

+The experiment was submitted and approved by the research ethics committee (CEP) through the Plataforma Brasil under the Certificate of Presentation of Ethical Appreciation (CAAE) number 74286223.4.0000.5235.
+Any data or elements that could identify the participant, such as their name or image, have not been and will not be disclosed, being kept anonymous.
+All participants agreed to participate by signing the "Free and Informed Consent Form" (TCLE), which outlined the data collection process and how their data would be treated.

+## License

+This repository is licensed under the GNU License.
+Please see the LICENSE file for more details.